César Hidalgo: Early life and education

 Hidalgo was born in Santiago de Chile in 1979 to Cesar E. Hidalgo and Nuria Ramaciotti.
 His father was a publicist and journalist and his mother a K-12 school administrator.
 He has two siblings Caterina and Nuria.

 Hidalgo attended The Grange School until the age of fourteen.
 He completed his high school education at The British High School.
 From 1998 to 2003 he studied physics at Pontifical Catholic University of Chile.
 From 2004 to 2008 he obtained a PhD in physics from The University of Notre Dame with Albert-László Barabási as his PhD advisor.
 From 2008 to 2010 he was a postdoctoral research fellow at Harvard University.

 Economic complexity

-During his PhD Hidalgo began using networks to study economic development.
-Two key contributions here include The Product Space, a network that can be used to explain and predict the activities an economy is more likely to enter and exit, and the economic complexity index, a dimensionality reduction based formula that can be used to explain differences in economic growth, inequality, and emissions.
-The economic complexity index is a highly reproducible predictor of future economic growth and also is a strong explanatory factor of cross-national differences in income inequality and emission intensities.
-Hidalgo's work in Economic Complexity has been covered by important media outlets like The New York Times, The Economist, and The Financial Times.